Can I check lumps with an ultrasound scan?

 Other situations where a soft tissue lumps and bumps scan may be useful include the investigation of skin changes, foreign bodies and any unexplained swelling in the body, including those related to injuries, such as sports injuries and sprains.

 Your lump is least likely to be caused by cancer, but a soft tissue lumps and bumps ultrasound scan may be a helpful first line investigation to find out if more tests are needed.
+Learn more about ultrasound scans and if they can detect cancer.

 Types of cancer causing lumps include: